iuryt/env_coringa/README.md

 # First, export the current state of your mamba environment to environment.yml
 mamba env export -n coringa > environment.yml

-# Then, add the updated environment file to git
+# Then, add the updated environment and CHANGELOG.md file to git
-git add environment.yml
+git add environment.yml CHANGELOG.md

 # Commit with a message indicating the changes
 git commit -m "Updated to version <new version> with XYZ changes"